Hot. Hip. Happening.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

 There are a lot of older, well-established hotels in Waikiki, and then there's the Modern.
-A single location property, the owners have a singular focus: great design, great service.
+A single-location property, the owners have a singular focus: great design, and great service.

 I am very fond of both.